-“Electronic gear is great of course, but in different ways and especially in conjunction with digital technology which I use myself quite a lot these days (for writing, arranging and practicing) and in my opinion it’s an important option and should form part of a musician’s armoury – but not all of it.
+“Electronic gear is great of course, but in different ways.
+Especially in conjunction with digital technology.
+I use it myself quite a lot these days (for writing, arranging and practicing).Also, in my opinion it’s an important option and should form part of a musician’s armoury – but not all of it.

-“I do feel that mechanical material has become too dominant in popular music and it’s sad that so many young people are conditioned to hearing (and liking) only quantized sounds and do not experience the human quality and beauty of great music.
+“I do feel that mechanical material has become too dominant in popular music.
+It’s sad that so many young people are conditioned to hearing (and liking) only quantized sounds.
+They do not experience the human quality and beauty of great music.

 “The chaps at Toe-Rag and Gizzard studios instinctively know how to capture the best from a live performance.

-We asked Ray, what pleased him most about the finished recording and if we could expect to see this line-up playing more gigs together?
+We asked Ray, what pleased him most about the finished recording?
+Could expect to see this line-up playing more gigs together?

-“To me, the whole vibe was captured, and the album seems to have the organic feel like most of the stuff that turned me on to music in the first place when I was a kid.
+“To me, the whole vibe was captured.
+The album seems to have the organic feel.
+Like most of the stuff that turned me on to music in the first place.

-Ray provided the answer, “The record company is planning to release in the whole of the European territories, and I have to organize placement in the rest of the world”.
+Ray provided the answer.
+“The record company is planning to release in the whole of the European territories.
+I have to organize placement in the rest of the world”.

 “It is all kind of low key, no hype, no bullshit”!